|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 This morning we drive northeast through the foothills of the Balkan Mountain Range, past highland areas where camels, sheep and horses graze, and friendly shepherds will greet you with their Alabai shepherd dogs, until we reach the surreal landscape of Yangikala.
-From a a fabulous viewpoint we can see these impressive limestone formations - remains of massive coral riffs from pre-historic times - rise up from the desert sands with their colorful layers of rock.
+From a fabulous viewpoint, we can see these impressive limestone formations, remains of massive coral riffs from pre-historic times, rise up from the desert sands with their colorful layers of rock.

 Day 26: To Ashgabat

 We fly to Ashgabat this morning.
 Upon arrival visit Weekend bazaar Tolkuchka.
 In numerous nicely laid out pavillions you can find everything from electronics to camels and from melons to silk scarves.
 People from all over Turkmenistan come here to sell their local produce.
-After the bazaar, we visit the Carpet Museum and Ahalteke Horse stables to see these famed horses noted for their speed and endurance.
-Last-minute time to get souvenirs in the Russian Bazaar.
-Tonight we have our farewell dinner to the "Stans" of Central Asia.
+After the bazaar, we visit the Carpet Museum and a private Ahalteke Horse stables to see these famed horses noted for their speed and endurance.
+Tonight, we have our farewell dinner to the "Stans" of Central Asia.
 Overnight in Ashgabat.

 Day 27: Departure from Ashgabat, Turkmenistan